 Getting ready to visit the swamp with your children?
 Prepare them by coloring our alligator coloring page based off of Kiawah Island, SC!

-If you have some extra time on your visit, another fascinating thing to do in Charleston SC with kids is visit Middleton Place.
-It is reported to be the oldest landscaped gardens in the U.S., and with its manicured greenery it feels much like 18th century Europe.
+If you have some extra time on your visit, another fascinating thing to do in Charleston SC with kids is visiting Middleton Place.
+It is reported to be the oldest landscaped garden in the U.S., and with its manicured greenery it feels much like 18th century Europe.
 The kiddos will enjoy seeing the farm animals in the stable yards.
-Another unique thing about Middleton is that workers demonstrate different skills from the time period such as potters, blacksmiths and carpenters.
+Another unique thing about Middleton is that workers demonstrate different skills from the time period such as potters, blacksmiths, and carpenters.
 Beckham loved watching the blacksmith make tools on an open fire.
 Middleton could also be challenging with a stroller but the littles will enjoy just running and playing through the gardens.

 4- Take A Carriage Ride

 See Charleston the classic way… on a guided horse and carriage ride.
 This will offer a good overview of the city and a taste of the grandeur and charm of Charleston.
 We suggest doing this activity one of the first days of your visit to help you get acclimated to the layout of the city.
-Hour long daytime and evening tours are available, as are group tours and private tours.
+Hour-long daytime and evening tours are available, as are group tours and private tours.
 Riding through historic Charleston with an informative guide is helpful and FUN!
 The draft horses are beautiful and well cared for.
 This is one of our favorite things to do in Charleston SC with kids BUT some carriage companies do not allow children.
 We suggest Palmetto Carriage Works or Old South Carriage.
 During peak season travel, book your tour ahead of time for the best selection of times.

 5- Visit The Angel Oak Tree